mulka/ploverwiki/Learning-Stenography.md

    This resource (now in version 3.0) offers a spreadsheet and two Anki decks to help users learn and remember outlines for over 4,000 common English words and over 1,000 common English phrases.
 The single-word deck also includes around 2750 mnemonic 'stories' that can make it easier to recall less intuitive outlines.
 ROPE features added-in outlines that allow users to write all words and phrases in ROPE in one stroke.
 In addition, these outlines allow users to write all words in the single-word deck in 5 keypresses or less, and the top 1000 root words in 4 keypresses or less.

   The document was prepared by a non-professional steno user and may not be 100% accurate, but the lists will be corrected periodically.
 The ROPE spreadsheet, Anki file, readme, and custom dictionary can all be found on the GitHub page linked to above.

+## Tools

+You might consider enabling some of the [[built-in tools]], especially the paper tape so you can see which keys Plover thinks you're pressing.
+Once you're familiar with the layout and can write things the way they're pronounced and fingerspell those you can't, you might also want to enable the strokes suggestions tool.

 ## Dictation